rtasalem/take-a-bao-shop-menu/README.md

 - The API was built using RESTful architecture, adopting the following Spring Boot dependencies: Spring Boot DevTools, Spring Web, Spring Reactive Web, Spring Data JPA, H2, Validation.
 - CRUD operations are present throughout the API and have been fully tested via Postman (see below for the API documentation).

+**Postman:**
+- Postman is an application that is used to test the functionality of an API.
+In this case it was used to ensure that the functionality of the HTTP requests for this RESTful API were performing as expected.

 **React:**
 - The frontend was developed using the React.
 This allowed for intuitive development via components which are readily reused throughout the application to reduce repititive code.